The Best Cat Shampoos for Bathing Your Feline in 2020

 Makes for a great touch-up between baths

-Some of the cleansing and conditioning ingredients include aloe vera, neem oil, vitamin E, and oatmeal.
+Some of the cleansing and conditioning ingredients include aloe, neem oil, vitamin E, and oatmeal.
 Because it’s 100% natural, the shampoo is safe to use on young kittens of 12 weeks or older, as well as adult felines.
+Truly one of the best waterless cat shampoos on the market!
 It should be mentioned, however, that while this formula does help freshen up your kitty’s coat, it’s not exactly a substitute for a proper bath; it provides a fantastic touch-up in between baths though!

 Cleanses and prevents tangles and matting

 If you have a long-haired cat who always seems to get tangled and matted, this shampoo will aid in the smoothing out of their fur.
-Made with coconut oil, glycerin, aloe vera, and gentle surfactants, the formula cleanses and conditions the skin and coat while preventing tangles.
+Made with coconut oil, glycerin, and gentle surfactants, the formula cleanses the skin and conditions the coat while preventing tangles.

 Suitable for kittens as young as six weeks old and adult cats too, the shampoo has been specially formulated to match the pH of your pet’s skin.
 Several different sizes are available depending on how many cats (or dogs) you have and how often you bathe them, but we highly recommend the larger sizes for multi-pet households as they’re more affordable.